-CRITERIA DOES NOT Meet Standard MEETS STANDARD EXEMPLARY Family & Community Partnerships The Family & Community The Family & Community The Family & Community Partnerships proposal does not Partnerships proposal provides a Partnerships proposal explains, in Proposal Narrative Requirements adequately describe the family description of the proposed family and detail, all the items to meet the Section: Family and Community engagement plan or the community community engagement plan. standard (3rd column) and the Partnerships collaboration plan. following: The family engagement plan includes Families will be engaged in the The family engagement plan does not proposed program activities and Communication between the program, and community systems for include proposed program activities opportunities that are aligned with the program and family is regular, infants and toddlers will be and opportunities that are aligned with Illinois Birth to Five Program two-way and meaningful; strengthened. the Illinois Birth to Five Program Standards and the Illinois Early How parenting skills are Standards, Illinois Early Learning Learning Guideline and the research- promoted and supported; Guidelines and the research-based based program model.
-The plan
+CRITERIA DOES NOT Meet Standard MEETS STANDARD EXEMPLARY Family & Community Partnerships The Family & Community The Family & Community The Family & Community Partnerships proposal does not Partnerships proposal provides a Partnerships proposal explains, in Proposal Narrative Requirements adequately describe the family description of the proposed family and detail, all the items to meet the Section: Family and Community engagement plan or the community community engagement plan. standard (3 rd column) and the Partnerships collaboration plan. following: Families will be engaged in the program, and community systems for infants and toddlers will be strengthened.
+The family engagement plan does not include proposed program activities and opportunities that are aligned with the Illinois Birth to Five Program Standards, Illinois Early Learning Guidelines and the research-based The family engagement plan includes proposed program activities and opportunities that are aligned with the Illinois Birth to Five Program Standards and the Illinois Early Learning Guideline and the research-based program model.
+The plan Communication between the program and family is regular, two-way and meaningful; How parenting skills are promoted and supported;